wp-plugins/double-opt-in-for-download/readme.txt

 1. Upload the 'double-opt-in-for-download folder to the "/wp-content/plugins/" directory
 2. Activate the Double Opt-In for Download plugin through the 'Plugins' menu in WordPress
 3. Create a landing page for your subscribers and add this shortcode to it, [lab_landing_page].
+You can change the button text in the download button by adding button_text="My Special Text" to the short code.
+The whole short code would look like this: [lab_landing_page button_text="My Special Text"]
 4. Configure the plugin by going to the "Settings" sub-menu that appears under DOI-Download in your admin menu.
 5. VERY IMPORTANT: Don't forget to select your landing page!! =)
 6. Upload your Free download by going to the "Downloads" sub-menu.
 Give your file a name, attach it, then upload it.